crest-cassia/oacis/en/index.md

 ## About this document

-This document illustrates a usage of OACIS.
+This document illustrates the usage of OACIS.
 The remaining pages are organized as follows.

 - System Overview